Eastern Sports Club: Relegation and subsequent promotion

 In 2018, Eastern obtained the sponsorship of Top East Holdings, allowing the club to expand its budget.

 The club launched a program known as Project E in which Eastern will send its most promising young players to train with Portuguese club Cova da Piedade.

 Ahead of the 2019–20 season, Eastern lured reigning Coach of the Year Lee Chi Kin and many of his former players from Tai Po in hopes of returning the club to title contender status.

 The club were successful in his first season, winning the Senior Shield-FA Cup double, and won the Sapling Cup in his second season.
-But, the club failed to win the league in 2020–21, and Lee stepped down as head coach following the season.
+But the club failed to win the league in 2020–21.
+Lee stepped down as head coach following the season.

+On 20 June 2024, AFC confirmed that Eastern will participate in the inaugural 2024–25 AFC Champions League Two.